adlnet/xapi-profiles/xapi-profiles-communication.md

 <a name="partthree"></a>
 # Part Three: Communication and Processing

 In addition to the ability to host profiles as documents, there will be infrastructure for querying and manipulating profiles.
 This document describes the algorithms for processing profiles, including the exact rules by which Statement Templates and Patterns are validated against Statements.
 It also describes a “Profile Server” to make it easier to manage and answer questions about profiles from a centralized location, including implementing the algorithms.

 ## <a name="1.0">1.0</a> Profile Server

+A Profile Server manages xAPI Profiles from a centralized location.
+[An RDF triple store](https://en.wikipedia.org/wiki/Triplestore) is responsible for the storage of profiles.
-A Profile Server will
-* allow administrators to add profiles by their contents or by URI to the Profile Server
+A Profile Server will allow administrators to add profiles by their contents or by URI to the Profile Server
-* provide a review process people desiring to add profiles can submit to.
-* provide mechanisms to encourage contribution of Profile translations
-* encourage open licensing of Profiles

-The review process will check profiles for following the specification and assist in helping them be of highest quality, after which they will be added to the server.

 A Profile Server will host a SPARQL endpoint containing the RDF information from the contained profiles at the path /SPARQL.
+This enables xAPI Profiles to be queried.
 SPARQL servers have the ability to divide information into multiple datasets, or graphs, and offer separate querying on them.
 One of these is the default graph, which is queried when no other graph is specified.
 The default graph at this SPARQL endpoint will contain all the current versions of profiles.

+### <a name="profile_versions">1.1</a> Profile Versions

+Every profile version will be in a [Named Graph](https://www.w3.org/TR/sparql11-query/#namedGraphs) with a URI equal to the profile version's URI.
+Non-current (and current) versions of Profiles are required to be in named graphs with URIs of their version.
+This means they can be queried directly by specifying the URI.
+Additionally, the current version in the default graph has the versioning information, making it possible to traverse them without knowing their URIs in advance.
+Reasons why one would query versions of xAPI Profiles include retrieving a version used by an xAPI Statement, and/or understanding when a concept was deprecated or removed.

+The URI of the named graph is always the URI of the profile version.
+Note: The URI of the named graph doesn't mean the URI it is retrieved at, it means the URI used to refer to it within SPARQL/the RDF store.

-Additionally, every profile version will be in a Named Graph with a URI equal to the profile version's URI.
-Thus, by default queries will only operate on up to date information, but if historical profile information is needed, it is available.
+In summary: by default, queries will only operate on up to date information; if historical profile information is needed, it is available.

-A Profile Server will include inference logic for the following, at minimum: all SKOS predicate relationships, and `profile:concepts`, `profile:templates`, and `profile:patterns` being subproperties of the inverse of `skos:inScheme`.
+### <a name="profile_server_best_practices">1.2</a> Best Practices

+Some best practices are recomended when adding a profile to a profile server.
+A technical review process is warranted to check profiles for following the specification.
+As well, analysis is recommended to ensure the contents of a profile are of the highest quality.
+Upon following these practices, a profile should be added to a profile server.

+As language maps enable the multiple translations of an xAPI Profile, it is advisable to provide mechanisms to encourage contribution of xAPI Profile translations.
+To promote and to protect the use of an xAPI Profile made publicly available, it is strongly encouraged that any xAPI Profile provided through a Profile Server be open-licensed.

-### <a name="1.1">1.1</a> Example SPARQL Queries
+### <a name="1.3">1.3</a> Example SPARQL Queries

 Here are a selection of questions and the SPARQL queries that answer them, for retrieving commonly needed information from the server.
 All these SPARQL queries can also be run locally by loading one or more profiles into an RDF library and running SPARQL queries against them directly, with minor modifications depending on how the data is loaded.

 All queries start with the following block of prefixes: